fjpiedade/Posts-JavaSpringBoot/README.md

 ## Java Spring Framework

 This project manager #Posts and #Comments its #Owner.
+User and Role controle endpoints access.
 Many aspects and features of the Spring platform have been richly implemented.

 - [x] Spring Boot